 What is the Logitech G Pro X like to use?

-The headphone pads are thick, and very comfortable, so getting a decent seal was pretty easy.
+The headphone pads are thick and very comfortable, so getting a decent seal is pretty easy.
 Even better, the Logitech G Pro X comes with extra velour pads, so gamers with glasses won’t have to look around for a decent alternative option.
-Velour generally has slightly worse isolation, but the benefits of getting a complete seal, especially around a pair of glasses, far outweighs that.
+Velour generally has slightly worse isolation, but the benefits of getting a complete seal, especially around a pair of glasses, far outweigh that.

 Everything else about actually using the headset, like surround sound, mic settings, and a host of other options, is handled in Logitech’s recently relaunched G Hub app.

 How do you use the G HUB software with the Logitech G Pro X?